Naturally & Philosophically Sweet Honey: Uncommon Buy

-Rum definitely tops my list of souvenirs from the Caribbean, especially when the bottles are as distinctive as this one, or this one, but on my last trip to Martinique earlier this year I picked up another sweet, bottled island creation that came as a bit of a surprise to me.
+Rum definitely tops my list of souvenirs from the Caribbean, especially when the bottles are as distinctive as this one, or this one.
+On a recent trip to Martinique, though, I picked up another sweet, bottled island creation that came as a bit of a surprise to me.

 You don’t really think of honey as being a big product of the Caribbean.
-At least I never did, but maybe that’s because while growing up in the U.S. Virgin Islands we had the same Sue Bee and Bee Maid brands that prevail along grocery shelves in the mainland U.S. today.
+At least I never did, but maybe that’s because while growing up in the USVI we had the same Sue Bee and Bee Maid brands that prevail along grocery shelves in the mainland U.S. today.

-“Even when I was studying philosophy in Paris, I knew I would become a farmer.”
-To him, it’s that simple.
-He describes his love of nature as an obsession, one that leads him to sit alone, night and day, observing and getting in tune with his natural surroundings.
-This doesn’t render him immune from bee stings – he’s continues to net his fair share – but in some way, I think it makes his honey taste all the more sweeter.
+To Andre, it’s just that simple.
+He describes his love of nature as an obsession.
+It leads him to sit alone, night and day, observing and getting in tune with his natural surroundings.
+This doesn’t render him immune from bee stings.
+He continues to net his fair share.
+In some way, though, I think it makes his honey taste all the more sweeter.

 You can find Andre’s honey for sale in local markets across Martinique.
-To hook up with the man himself and experience what it’s like to raise bees in the middle of the rainforest, contact the Tak-Tak Network.
-One of the newest and most innovative ground operators in the Caribbean, Tak-Tak specializes in introducing the Martinican heritage through interactive excursions covering the island’s native dance and music traditions, farming, storytelling, gastronomy and more.
+To visit him and experience what it’s like to raise bees in the rainforest, contact the Tak-Tak Network.
+One of the most innovative ground operators in the Caribbean, Tak-Tak specializes in introducing Martinican heritage through interactive excursions.
+Native dance and music traditions, farming, storytelling, gastronomy and more.
 Even beekeeping.

 To talk-talk to Tak-Tak, call ’em at Tel: 011-596-596-691369.